junaid4058/medium/README.md

-This project is a tutorial of of iOS widgetKit
+This project is a tutorial of iOS widgetKit